ontio/documentation/docs/pages/doc_en/SDKs/ontology_java_sdk_get_start_en.md

 ## Batch Transaction

-SDK发送注册Ontid和转账等交易时，根据钱包中账户和身份信息解密出私钥再做签名，这个过程大概需要1-2秒时间。为了节省发交易时间，可以多线程或多机器事先创建交易，再批量发送。
 When SDK sends OntID registration or other exchange transaction, the whole process takes 1-2 seconds since user will extract the private key information from the wallet before doing the signature.
 To be more efficient, we can constructure the transaction in advance by multi-line or multi-machine before pushing transaction

 Detail example as below，[Example](https://github.com/ontio/ontology-java-sdk/tree/master/src/main/java/demo/CreateManyTx.java)

-### 批量构造交易 Construct Batch Transaction
+### Construct Batch Transaction

-1. 打开文件 Open the file
+1. Open the file
-2. 构造交易，下面以构造注册Ontid交易为例。 Construct the transaction, we will use create OntID as an example down below
+2. Construct the transaction, we will use create OntID as an example down below
-3. 写入交易 Save the transaction
+3. Save the transaction

-> 构造交易时，如果新创建账户，需要用户自己保存账户私钥。When creating new transaction, user will need to protect their own private key if they are a new user
+> When creating new transaction, user will need to protect their own private key if they are a new user

 ```
 //open file, make registry ontid transaction, save tx to file.